-Zero Paints Ford Mustang
+Ford Shelby Mustang GT500

-Shelby – Grabber Blue
+Ford Mustang Shelby – Grabber Blue2

 Carol Shelby was an American race driver in the 1950’s who won the 1959 Le Mans in a Aston Martin.
 After he retired from racing he started the Shelby-American company building custom performance variants AC Cobras and the Mustang.

-I chose to use various sized and coloured LEDs to simulate headlights, brake lights, fog lights, indicators and dashboard illumination.
+I turned this build into a project by adding electronics into it to give it some lighting.I chose to use varied coloured LEDs to simulate headlights, brake lights, fog lights, indicators and dashboard illumination.

-To control the LEDS I chose a Arduino Nano which I then programmed to receive commands from an Infrared remote controller.
-The Arduino wasn’t used to just turn the LEDs on and off but it was programmed to run the correct sequence to simulate different scenarios.
+To control the LEDS I used a Arduino Nano which received commands from an Infrared remote controller.
+My intention was to use the Arduino for more than just turning the LEDs on and off.
+Therefore it was programmed to run the correct sequence to simulate different scenarios.
 For example, turning on the headlights from side lights to main beam and off in the right order.

 The Body was painted using Zero Paints colour matched for the Ford Mustang Shelby in Grabber Blue.
 For a unique customised look to the kit I attempted to recreate a version of the Flag of the United States on the bonnet using an airbrush and Mr Hobby paints.
-No I couldn’t get all the 50 stars on to it!

 However, I couldn’t get all of the 50 stars on to it!